Run and manage a node on Windows#

 Since version 5.3.2 of the node, the collector uses the GRPC V2 interface.
 Therefore, in order to run the collector, it is required that the node which the collector connects to has the GRPC V2 interface enabled.
 For information about how to do this, see the note at the top of this topic.

-For information about baking on a Windows node, see Run a baker node on Windows.
+For information about validation on a Windows node, see Run a validator node on Windows.

 Uninstall a node running on Windows#